Optimized Health & Longevity Require Pre-adult intervention

 Well-chosen pre-adult healthspan interventions (PHI) are collectively the most effective way to optimize lifelong health, productivity, longevity and even happiness.
 Countless simple, financially accessible interventions can be drawn from international medical and cultural practices, that are reputed - and often proven - to boost physical, cognitive, longevity and emotional well-being.

-Realization of physical and mental potentials can be augmented by timely actions. ...Or not.
+Realization of physical and mental potentials can be augmented by timely actions, or left to chance.

 "